UK General Data Protection Regulation (UK GDPR)

 The Information Commissioner’s Office (ICO) is the national regulator of data protection legislation.
-If there is something that we, as an academy trust, are doing that is not quite as it should be a complaint can be made to the ICO.
+If there is something that we, as an academy trust, are doing that is not quite as it should be, a complaint can be made to the ICO.
+The ICO website is a key place to find further information on data protection: :https://ico.org.uk/

-Blakesley C of E Primary School is part of Peterborough Diocese Education Trust (PDET) and therefore PDET is the Data Controller and responsible for compliance under GDPR.
+Our school is part of Peterborough Diocese Education Trust (PDET) and therefore PDET is the Data Controller and responsible for compliance under UK GDPR.

-The RPA is a list of the main types of information the Trust has (and this, therefore, includes all the information schools in the Trust have), stating key details about the data, such as:
+The RPA is a list of the main types of personal data that the Trust has (and this, therefore, includes all the data schools in the Trust have), stating key details about the data, such as:

 - Why we have it;